 The moment you are taking too much time to find an image, or you start staring at your map, this is a good sign to move on.
-Put your nose back into the book and start taking notes in the map.
+Put your nose back into the book and start taking notes on the map.

 Mind mapping isn’t difficult.
 But as with all study tactics and study skills, you need to use it with focus.
-Combine that with the easy to understand rules of mind mapping, and you are on your way to understanding and clarity in your studies.
+Combine that with the easy-to-understand rules of mind mapping, and you are on your way to understanding and clarity in your studies.

 For instance… You can create a mind map from your entire book.
 That’s right, one mind map for one book.